mars0i/pasta/README.md

 <p><b>r-snipes:</b> Agents that don't learn, but produce different
 types of offspring that are well suited or poorly suited for survival in different environments.
-These agents use "bet hedging" to implement one kind of "r-strategy", which roughly prioritize reproduction over survival.</p>
+These agents use "bet hedging" to implement one kind of "r-strategy" which, roughly, prioritizes reproduction over survival, "betting" on the possibilities of different environmental states.</p>

 <p><b>s-snipes:</b> Agents that engage in a simple form of social
 learning by copying from nearby agents ("s-snipes").</p>